italohdc/italohdc.github.io/_posts/2018-06-01-snake-q-learning.md

 ---

+If you liked this project, [please give it a star on GitHub](https://github.com/italohdc/LearnSnake) to show your appreciation!

 ### Interesting Links

-- [Q-Learning-Python-Example <small>{% include brand-icon.html id="github" %}</small>](https://github.com/hasanIqbalAnik/q-learning-python-example) (an implementation of Q-Learning for the game "Catch the Ball", which I used to understand the algorithm steps)
+- **[Q-Learning-Python-Example](https://github.com/hasanIqbalAnik/q-learning-python-example) by Hasan Iqbal**: an implementation of Q-Learning for the game "Catch the Ball", which I used to understand the algorithm steps.

+- **[IAMDinosaur](https://github.com/ivanseidel/IAMDinosaur) by Ivan Seidel**: Artificial Inteligence that teachs Google's Dinosaur to jump cactus.
+Not directly related to this project, but an awesome idea!